Six Easy Pieces: interplays among dualities in 4d, 3d and 2d: 4d SU/USp dualities

 The superconformal index of the dual phase, before turning on the deformations (\ref{Wmag1def}), (\ref{Wmag2def}) and (\ref{Wmag3def}), can be obtained by following the rules of deconfinement and duality discussed at the field theory level.
 By applying the associated elementary identities we arrive at

 with the constraints (\ref{BC1}) and

+For shortness we introduced the integral $I_{\SU(2n)}$ representing the superconformal index of the $\SU(2n)$ gauge theory obtained after the steps discussed above.
+The matter content and the corresponding representations are encoded in the square brakets.
 The arguments in $I_{\SU(2n)}$ are separated by a semicolon if they transform under different representations.
+For the sake of clarity we write it explicitly in this case

-The representations are specified in the square brackets, and we keep the same notation in the rest of the paper.
+We keep the same notation in the rest of the paper.
 Observe that in the first line of \eqref{indexevenbeforedef}, the arguments of the elliptic Gamma functions correspond to the contributions of the singlets $\alpha$, $\gamma$, $\beta$, $Y$ and $M$ respectively.

-In each case the deformations trigger an Higgs flow, the details of which are summarized as follows. \begin{enumerate} \item In the first case, the Higgsing is due to the operator $F_{\alpha}$, which gives a vev to the operator $\tilde q_{1} \tilde q_{2} \tilde q_{3} \tilde q_{4} \tilde B^{n-2}$.
+In each case the deformations trigger an Higgs flow that can be studied along the lines of \cite{Gaiotto:2012xa}.
+The details are summarized as follows. \begin{enumerate} \item In the first case, the Higgsing is due to the operator $F_{\alpha}$, which gives a vev to the operator $\tilde q_{1} \tilde q_{2} \tilde q_{3} \tilde q_{4} \tilde B^{n-2}$.
 The gauge group Higgses to $\USp(2n-4)$, yielding the same dual expected from the canonical tensor deconfinement discussed in the subsection above.
 This Higgs flow can be reproduced at the level of the superconformal index through the sequence of poles

 Enforcing the $\SU(2n)$ constraint and evaluating the index using this sequence of poles, we reduce the $\SU(2n)$ index to the $\USp(2n-4)$ one, as expected from the discussion in the subsection above.
 The details of the pinching of the integration contour and of the derivation of the index are identical to the ones extensively discussed in \cite{Amariti:2025zgj}.
 For this reason, we omit them here and refer the reader to that reference.